ideasonpurpose/docker-build/README.md

 docker build . --tag ideasonpurpose/docker-build:dev
 ```

 Tooling can be used outside of Docker by creating a sibling `site` directory alongside the checkout of this project.
 It will work with an empty directory, but you'll probably want to create `src/js/main.js` so webpack has something to work with.
+This is mostly for quickly iterating on webpack, so run `npm run webpack`.

 ## Related Projects